-Please provide a high-level overview of the project.
+Please provide a high-level overview of the organization.

-How is this project promoting partnership and inclusion within the Greater Sacramento region?
+How does your organization promote partnership and inclusion within the Greater Sacramento region?

-What is your long-term vision for this project?
+What is your long-term vision for this organization?
 How do you imagine it will evolve over time?

 Is there anything you’d like the community to know about this project, or any ways they can get involved or support its success?